 Welcome to New Dimensions Radio!

-Bernard Haisch, Ph.D. is an astrophysicist and the author of over 130 scientific publications, and served for ten years as a scientific editor of The Astrophysical Journal and The Journal of Scientific Exploration.
-He has done research in solar-stellar astrophysics and stochastic electrodynamics, and has developed, with Alfonso Rueda, a speculative theory that the non-zero lowest energy state of the vacuum, as predicted by quantum mechanics, might provide a physical explanation for the origin of inertia.
+Bernard Haisch, Ph.D. is an astrophysicist, the author of over 130 scientific publications, and served for ten years as a scientific editor of The Astrophysical Journal and The Journal of Scientific Exploration.
+He has done research in solar-stellar astrophysics and stochastic electrodynamics.
+He developed, with Alfonso Rueda, a speculative theory that the non-zero lowest energy state of the vacuum, as predicted by quantum mechanics, might provide a physical explanation for the origin of inertia.
 He has advocated the serious scientific study of phenomena outside of the traditional scope of science and is known for his interest in the UFO phenomenon.

 His books include: